-3. CASE STUDY: THE ADIRU
+III.
+CASE STUDY: BOEING 777 ADIRU

-In 2005, the flight computer of Malaysian Air flight 124 a Boeing 777, flying to Kuala Lumpur from Perth registered excessive acceleration values in all three body axes - vertical acceleration changed to -2.3g within 0.5 seconds, lateral acceleration decreased to -1.01g within 0.5 second and the longitudinal acceleration increased to +1.2g within 0.5 second.
+In 2005, the flight computer of Malaysian Air flight 124 - a Boeing 777, flying to Kuala Lumpur from Perth registered excessive acceleration values in all three body axes - vertical acceleration changed to -2.3g within 0.5 seconds, lateral acceleration decreased to -1.01g within 0.5 second and the longitudinal acceleration increased to +1.2g within 0.5 second.
 As a result, the flight computer pitched the aircraft up and commanded it to a steep climb.
 Thereafter, the airspeed decreased and the aircraft descended.
 Re-engagement of autopilot was followed by another climb of 2,000 ft.
 The investigation report [6] revealed that the problem was caused due to an anomaly in the fault masking software in the aircraft's primary Air Data Inertial Reference Unit (ADIRU).
-An ADIRU provides airspeed, angle of attack, altitude as well as inertial position and attitude information to other flight systems.
+An ADIRU supplies air data (airspeed, angle of attack and altitude) and inertial reference (position and attitude) information to the pilots' Electronic Flight Instrument System displays as well as other systems on the aircraft such as the engines, autopilot, flight control and landing gear systems.
+An ADIRU acts as a single, fault tolerant source of navigational data for both pilots of an aircraft (Source: http://en.wikipedia.org/wiki/Air_Data_Inertial_Reference_Unit).
 To understand the scenario we need to briefly summarize the ADIRU architecture.